mobarakali/Web-Development-with-PHP-Laravel/assignments/module18/README.md

 This command will generate a new model file named Category.php in the app directory.

-> Step 2: Define the Model Properties and Relationships We need to open the generated Category.php model file using a text editor, and define the necessary properties and relationships for the "Category" model.
+> Step 2: Define the Model Properties and Relationships We need to open the edit the `Category.php` model file and define the necessary properties and relationships for the `"Category"` model.
 Here's an example:

 ```
-namespace App;
+namespace App\Models;

+use Illuminate\Database\Eloquent\Factories\HasFactory;
 use Illuminate\Database\Eloquent\Model;

 class Category extends Model
 {
+//    use HasFactory;
+    protected $table = 'categories';
-    protected $fillable = ['name'];
+    protected $fillable = [

-    // Relationships
+        'name',
+    ];

-    // For example, a Category may have many products
+    // Assume that one category has many products (one-to-many relationship)
+    // We can write the relationship like this:
     public function products()
     {
         return $this->hasMany(Product::class);